loqi/bcc-at-home/javascript5/old/05_Collections_and_compounds/4 functions.md

     function(p1, p2, p3) { statements }

 Each of these uses the `function` keyword to create a function object, but in a slightly different way.
-They both create a function that takes three parameters, and runs some statements when the function gets invoked (asked to run itself).
+Each of these examples takes three parameters, and runs some statements when the function gets invoked ("called," asked to run).
 They both create or overwrite a variable called `nameOfFunction` with an object reference to the function that was just created.

 Here's what's different.
 When the function keyword appears on the left of the new function's name (first form), it's called a "named function" in JavaScript parlance.
 It works in a similar way to how the `var` keyword creates a variable.
 The name of the function is recorded in the variable space alongside all the other variables.
 If a variable already exists with that name, it is overwritten with a reference to the function object you just made.
-If the variable does not exist, it is created in the local variable context (we'll cover variable namespace scoping later).
-But there's one more thing that happens when you use the named function form.
+If the variable does not exist, it is created in the local variable context (we'll cover variable scopes later).
+There's one extra effect that happens when you use the named function form.
 Every function object has an immutable property with the key of `name`.
 The function keyword populates the new function with the property `name:whatever_you_said_the_name_is`. in other words, a named function knows its own name.

 When you use the second form, the interpreter will create an "anonymous function".
-All that means is the function object gets created with the property `name:""`.
-But the second form is not much use without using it somehow.
+All that means is the function object gets created with the property `name:""` (an empty string for a name).
+But a function is not much use without somehow calling that function.
 If you don't remember where it is, it will be lost without ever running the function you just made, so we might want to assign the function to a variable like this:

     myFunctionName = function(p1, p2, p3) { statements };

 Note the semicolon at the end of the previous line.
 That's there because `function(p1, p2, p3) { statements }` is actually an expression.
 Think of both of these as a function literal.
 In the same way that objects and strings have special syntax to describe objects and strings for the interpreter to create, so too functions have these two forms to describe how to make them for the interpreter.
-One populates the name property with a string version of the function name, the other with an empty string, but both of these creates a function (which is a kind of object) and resolves as an expression to a reference to that object (the kind of object that is also a function).
+One populates the name property with a string version of the function name, the other with an empty string, but both of these creates a function (which is a kind of JavaScript object) and both of these is an expression that resolves to a reference to that brand new function object.

 If this is confusing, think of it as a kind of categorization.
 All functions are objects, but not all objects are functions.
 All owls are birds but not all birds are owls.